-She married George "Burl" Smalley (1849-1930), the son of William and Mary Smalley.
+She married George "Burl" Smalley (May 1849-1930), the son of William and Mary Smalley.
 The wedding took place in about 1883, when Lizzie was age 18, and George was 34.
 She was 16 years younger than her husband.
-Interestingly, George had been born "on the ocean" in 1849 during his family's emigration from England to the United States.
+Interestingly, George is said to have been born "on the ocean" in 1849 during his family's emigration from England to the United States.

-The 1900 census of Stewart Township shows the family together, with George laboring as a farmer.
+The federal census enumerations of Stewart Township for 1880 and 1900 show the family together, with George laboring as a farmer.

 Sadly, Lizzie died without much warning on April 8, 1909, when she was just 45 years of age.
 A physician wrote on her death certificate that "death sudden and there was no Doctor could get to her."
 Interment was in Bryner Ridge Cemetery.